ChyKusuma/SPHINXPoW/README.md

 5. Commit your changes: `git commit -m "Description of your changes"`.
 6. Push the branch to your forked repository: `git push origin your-branch-name`.
 7. Open a pull request against the main repository, describing your changes and the problem it solves.
+8. Insert your information (i.e name, email) in the authors space.

 ## License
 Specify the license under which the project is distributed (MIT License).